 Tamil voices were further marginalized by the Rajapaksa government in state institutions and committees.
-In November 2020 President Rajapaksa appointed only Sinhalese to the board of the Human Rights Commission of Sri Lanka.271 This was not long after he gave a speech in which he declared that the Sinhalese "rallied because they had legitimate fears that the Sinhala race, our religion, national resources and the heritage would be threatened with destruction in the face of various local and foreign forces and ideologies that support separatism, extremism and terrorism."
-272 He also appointed only Sinhalese to an archaeology task force, overseen by the military, because he intended to "preserve our Buddhist and national heritage."
-273 In the Northern Province, during 2021, Sinhala government officers were appointed in Tamil areas, violating the tradition of appointing Tamil officers to Tamil-majority areas.274
+In November 2020 President Rajapaksa appointed only Sinhalese to the board of the Human Rights Commission of Sri Lanka.
+Has a speech in which he declared that the Sinhalese "rallied because they had legitimate fears that the Sinhala race, our religion, national resources and the heritage would be threatened with destruction in the face of various local and foreign forces and ideologies that support separatism, extremism and terrorism."
+He also appointed only Sinhalese to an archaeology task force, overseen by the military, because he intended to